Simon Evans10.02.2016 | 4:51pm

 However, Fiddlers Ferry considered closing despite having secured a contract for 2018/19.
 It failed to win a 2019/20 contract.
 It seemed to have decided that paying a £33m penalty for breaching its 2018/19 agreement would be cheaper than the losses it faces before then.

 SSE’s latest announcement, at the end of March, means the plant will remain open for winter 2016/17, but still leaves a question mark over whether it will fulfil its 2018/19 capacity contract.
+The station has now also prequalified for capacity market contracts in 2017/18 and 2020/21, raising the chance that it will remain open for longer.

 A second scheme known as the National Grid Supplemental Balancing Reserve (SBR) is designed to secure supplies in the years before the capacity market kicks in.
 It is paying a small amount of reserve capacity to remain on standby, operating only when supplies are tight.